algorithmica-org/algorithmica/content/english/hpc/compilation/contracts.md

 Since each iteration of this loop is independent, it can be executed in parallel and [vectorized](/hpc/simd).
 But is it, technically?

 There may be a problem if the arrays `a` and `b` intersect.
 Consider the case when `b == a + 1`, that is, if `b` is just a memory view of `a` starting from its second element.
 In this case, the next iteration depends on the previous one, and the only correct solution is to execute the loop sequentially.
-The compiler has to check for such possibilities, even if the programmer knows they can't happen.
+The compiler has to check for such possibilities even if the programmer knows they can't happen.

 This is why we have `const` and `restrict` keywords.
 The first one enforces that we won't modify memory with the pointer variable, and the second is a way to tell the compiler that the memory is guaranteed to not be aliased.